How Long Does It Take to Format an External Hard Drive in 2022- Qiling

 2. Can I cancel a format in progress?

-Yes, you can, but it's not recommended.
-It can cause other issues like bad sectors and directly affect the hard drive's health.
-Instead, let it continue if you're trying to cancel to change the file system or fix the slow formatting issue.
-Once it finishes, try the fixes mentioned in this article to format again.
+It's not recommended to cancel the formatting process, as it can cause other issues like bad sectors and directly affect the hard drive's health.
+If you're trying to cancel to change the file system or fix the slow formatting issue, let it continue and try the fixes mentioned in this article to format again.

 3. How long should a full format take?